-The HX400V is a recent model that features in the current product line-up of Sony.
-In contrast, the D3400 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D3400 was succeeded by the Nikon D3500, while the HX400V does not have a direct successor.
+Both the D3400 and the HX400V have been discontinued, but can regularly be found used on ebay.
+The D3400 was replaced by the Nikon D3500, while the HX400V does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D3400 Manual (free pdf) or the online Sony HX400V Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D3400 or the Sony HX400V – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.